metablaster/WindowsFirewallRuleset/README.md

 - Meaning this project is a good base to easily extend your firewall and include more rules and functionalities.
-- Currently there are some 650+ firewall rules included, 9 modules with 50+ functions, random scripts and useful documentation.
+- Currently there are some 650+ firewall rules included, 9 modules with 50+ functions, various scripts and useful documentation.
 - You can choose which rules you want, and apply only those or apply them all with master script to your firewall.
-- All the rules are loaded into Local Group Policy (GPO), giving you full power over the default Windows firewall.
+- All of the rules are loaded into Local Group Policy (GPO), giving you full power over the default Windows firewall.

 ## Core benefits of this firewall project

+1. System administrators usually just avoid boggling too much with firewall because detailed firewall configuration is very time consuming process, takes a lot of troubleshooting and it gets only worse when you want to deploy firewall to remote computers, for example not all computers might have same software environment.

-1. Unlike firewall rules in control panel, these rules are loaded into GPO firewall (Local group policy), meaning random programs which install rules as part of their installation process or system settings changes will have no effect on firewall unless you explicitly make an exception.
+2. Unlike firewall rules in control panel, these rules are loaded into GPO firewall (Local group policy), meaning system settings changes or random programs which install rules as part of their installation process will have no effect on firewall unless you explicitly make an exception.

-2. Unlike default (built in) Windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific programs, services etc.
+3. Unlike default (built in) Windows firewall rules, these rules are more restrictive such as, tied to explicit user accounts, rules apply to specific ports, network interfaces, specific programs, services etc.

-3. Unlike default (or your own) rules you will know which rules have no effect or are redundant due to ie. uninstalled program or a missing Windows service which no longer exists or are redundant/invalid for what ever other reason.
+4. Unlike in usual scenario, you will know which rules have no effect or are redundant due to ex. uninstalled program, a missing Windows service which no longer exists or renamed executable after Windows upgrade or are redundant/invalid for what ever other reason.

-4. Changing rule attributes such as ports, addresses and similar is much easier since the rules are in scripts, so you can use editor tools such as CTRL + F or regex to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain.
+5. Updating rule attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as CTRL + F or regex to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain.

-5. Default outbound is "block" unless there is a rule to explicitly allow network traffic, in default Windows firewall this is not possible unless you have rules for every possible program/service, thanks to this collection of rules setting default outbound to block requires very little additional work.
+6. Default outbound is "block" unless there is a rule to explicitly allow network traffic, in default Windows firewall this is not possible unless you have rules for every possible program/service, thanks to this collection of rules setting default outbound to block requires very little additional work.

+7. A good portion of code is dedicated to provide unified and automated solution to build and define firewall specialized for target system, minimizing the need to do something manually and saving you valuable administration time.

 ## License